Aer Lingus urged Government to oppose travel quarantine rules

 The Government is this weekend preparing to tighten travel restrictions amid growing concern over the spread of new variants of Covid-19 into Ireland.

-Findings from the survey aspect of the research revealed that 83 per cent of CEOs felt the pandemic would negatively impact their business.
-It also found nine-in-ten of the CEOs surveyed believed the family business would run out of cash within the next six months if the crisis did not abate.
+Findings from the survey aspect of the research revealed that 83 per cent of chief executives felt the pandemic would negatively impact their business.
+It also found nine-in-10 of the chief executives surveyed believed the family business would run out of cash within the next six months if the crisis did not abate.

 Workers entitled to statutory sick pay within a year

-Ireland is to begin a statutory sick-pay scheme within a year, with employers having to pay workers who are ill for two weeks — and the period of cover is likely to rise in the future, according to the Sunday Times.
-Leo Varadkar, the enterprise and employment minister, told representatives of trade unions and employers last week that he would publish the outline of a sick-pay bill in March.
+Ireland is to begin a statutory sick-pay scheme within a year, with employers having to pay workers who are ill for two weeks – and the period of cover is likely to rise in the future, according to the Sunday Times.
+Leo Varadkar, Minister for Enterprise and Employment, told representatives of trade unions and employers last week that he would publish the outline of a sick-pay Bill in March.
 He hopes it will be enacted by the summer and introduced by the end of this year, or early in 2022.

-Trinity College Dublin has been charged almost €100,000 in “development contributions” by Dublin city council for erecting two marquees in its grounds to provide socially distanced lectures.
-Last week the college lodged an appeal with An Bord Pleanala to contest the fee, which it claims is excessive for a series of temporary structures, the Sunday Time also reports.
-While the government has relaxed the need to obtain planning consent for temporary works that are needed to respond to the pandemic, universities are not in the exemption.
+Trinity College Dublin has been charged almost €100,000 in “development contributions” by Dublin City Council for erecting two marquees in its grounds to provide socially distanced lectures.
+Last week the college lodged an appeal with An Bord Pleanála to contest the fee, which it claims is excessive for a series of temporary structures, the Sunday Time reports.
+While the Government has relaxed the need to obtain planning consent for temporary works that are needed to respond to the pandemic, universities are not covered by the exemption.

-“Bank of Ireland has no agreement with the FSU to replace full time staff with contract staff.
-With 650,000 people in receipt of state unemployment it is not acceptable that these roles are not advertised as permanent and pensionable jobs,” John O’Connell, general-secretary of the union, said.
+“Bank of Ireland has no agreement with the FSU to replace full-time staff with contract staff.
+With 650,000 people in receipt of state unemployment it is not acceptable that these roles are not advertised as permanent and pensionable jobs,” said John O’Connell, general-secretary of the union.

 “We are writing to the bank to urgently request more information and asking them to defer any recruitment plans until more clarity is provided.
 It is unclear if these agency staff have the required qualifications to operate in a regulated sector like banking.”